April 10, 2019

 Light breakfast items and coffee

 Bio: Carla Gomes is a Professor of Computer Science and the director of the Institute for Computational Sustainability at Cornell University.
 Gomes received a Ph.D. in computer science in the area of artificial intelligence from the University of Edinburgh.
-Her research area is Artificial Intelligence with a focus on large-scale reasoning, optimization, and learning.
-Recently, Gomes has become deeply immersed in research on scientific discovery for sustainability and more generally research in the new field of Computational Sustainability.
+Her research area is Artificial Intelligence with a focus on large-scale constraint reasoning, optimization, and machine learning.
+Recently, Gomes has become deeply immersed in research on scientific discovery for a sustainable future and more generally in research in the new field of Computational Sustainability.
 Computational Sustainability aims to develop computational methods to help solve some of the key challenges concerning environmental, economic, and societal issues in order to help put us on a path towards a sustainable future.
-From 2007-2013 Gomes led an NSF Expeditions-in-Computing in Computational Sustainability that nucleated the new field of Computational Sustainability.
-Gomes is currently the lead PI of a new NSF Expeditions-in-Computing that established CompSustNet, a large-scale national and international research network, to further expand the field and Computational Sustainability.
-Gomes has (co-)authored over 150 publications, which have appeared in venues spanning Nature, Science, and a variety of conferences and journals in AI and Computer Science, including five best paper awards.
+Gomes has (co-)authored over 150 publications, including five best paper awards, which have appeared in venues spanning Nature, Science, and a variety of conferences and journals in AI and Computer Science.
 Her research group has been supported by over $50M in basic research funds.
 Gomes is a Fellow of the Association for the Advancement of Artificial Intelligence (AAAI), a Fellow of the Association for Computing Machinery (ACM), and a Fellow of American Association for the Advancement of Science (AAAS).

 The development of reduced order models for complex applications, offering the promise for rapid and accurate evaluation of the output of complex models under parameterized variation, remains a very active research area.
 Applications are found in problems which require many evaluations, sampled over a potentially large parameter space, such as in optimization, control, uncertainty quantification and applications where near real-time response is needed.